ChessGame1900/cpu-emulator-in-c/README.md

 Hello!
 This is a small project on which I am working.
-Syntax is explained in 'manual' file :)
+Project idea is to create a compiled to assembly programming languge and file manager for it :)
-Project goal is to make a compiled programming language with syntax amid c and assembly.
+In the manual file syntax is explained :) good luck :) with best wishes and hugs :)